 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

 Meatballs are often made with oats, rice, or potatoes which are not low carb friendly.
-Although pork rinds are commonly used for low carb meatballs, they don’t provide the same texture as using breadcrumbs.
+Although pork rinds are commonly used for keto meatballs, they don’t provide the same texture as using breadcrumbs.

 After making the ham and cheese strata breakfast casserole, I was looking for a recipe to use up the crusts from the low carb quick bread slices.
-Since breadcrumbs are great in low carb meatballs, I broke the leftover crusts into small crumbs to make gluten free meatballs.
+Since breadcrumbs are great in low carb meatballs, I broke the leftover crusts into small crumbs to make some nearly carb free meatballs.

 LOW CARB TIPS and TRICKS